 You can climb to the top of the imposing 99-meter-high, 12th-century bell tower in the center of the square, Campanile di San Marco, and enjoy a stunning view of Venice.
 Also take a look at the Torre dell’Orologio, a Renaissance clocktower in St. Mark’s Square.

 San Marco Square is surrounded by shops, cafes, and several museums.
-Stop by 18th-century Caffé Florian, dates back to 1720, one of Venice’s most famous coffeehouses to grab a cup of coffee specialties.
-There are also nearby Hard Rock Cafe Venice and Harry’s Bar where you can try famous drink of Venice, Bellini.
+Stop by 18th-century Caffé Florian, dates back to 1720, one of Venice’s most famous coffeehouses to grab a cup of coffee.
+The nearby Hard Rock Cafe Venice and Harry’s Bar is where you can try famous Bellini.

-With so many historic buildings and charming side streets, San Marco is one of the top options in the city for those wanting to capture the romantic atmosphere of Venice.
+With so many historic buildings and charming side streets, San Marco is one of the top options in the city for couples and those wanting to capture the romantic atmosphere of Venice.

 Being surrounded on three sides by the 3,800 meters long Canale Grande means you will have plenty of opportunities for intimate riverside walks too. be sure to take a ride on a gondola or a water taxi through the canals of Venice.